Montserrat College of Art

-Montserrat College of Art is a private, non-profit art college located in Beverly within Essex County of Massachusetts.
-The school is accredited by both the New England Commission of Higher Education and the National Association of Schools of Art and Design.
+Montserrat College of Art is a private art school in Beverly, Massachusetts.
+It is accredited by the New England Commission of Higher Education and the National Association of Schools of Art and Design.

 History

 The school was established in 1970 as Montserrat School of Visual Arts and was founded by the North Shore Community Arts Foundation, a civic organization that managed the nearby North Shore Music Theatre.
 Joseph Jeswald, a local artist and former head of the Fine Arts Department at New England School of Art and Design, was chosen to serve as the first president of the school and Stephen Slane, one of the founders of the Arts Foundation along with C. Henry Glovsky and Ruby Newman, was named managing director.
 The school was accredited as a college and authorized to award a Bachelor of Fine Arts degree in the mid-1980s, at which time it changed to its name to the Montserrat College of Art.
 In 1992, the school moved to its present location on Essex Street in the Hardie Building, a renovated nineteenth-century school structure that serves as the campus center.

 In early 2015, Montserrat College of Art explored a possible merger with Salem State University, a large public university in neighboring Salem.
 After some months of research and negotiations, the proposal was found to be not feasible and the plan was dropped in mid-2015.

 For one year, William J. Bakrow served as interim president of Montserrat College of Art.
 In 2018, Kurt T. Steinberg was named the eighth president in school history.